 Girls are more likely to exhibit internalizing behaviors.
 What this means is any problematic behavior you may be looking for is aimed towards the child herself.
 For a parent or caregiver, it can be a little more difficult to recognize because some of the symptoms are simply swimming around your girl’s head.
 Internalizing basically means she is more likely to self-harm than to harm outwardly.
 You can find this in the following behaviors:

 - Negative self-talk

-- Frequent somatic complaints (headaches, stomachaches, physical pain of any kind, constipation, diarrhea, vomiting, rashes – no underlying medial cause will be present)
+- Frequent somatic complaints (headaches, stomachaches, physical pain of any kind, constipation, diarrhea, vomiting, rashes – no underlying medical cause will be present)